ParisNeo/lollms-webui/docs/youtube/script_personalities.md

 Hi there.
 In this video, we are going to talk about the personalities and what you can do with them.

-The GPT4All webui uses my PyAIPersonality library under the hood.
+The LoLLMs webui uses my PyAIPersonality library under the hood.
 I have buit this library to create a standard way to define AI simulations and integrate the AI personality with other tools, applications and data.
 Before starting, I want to explain some concepts to make it easy for you to understand the inner workings of these tools.
 Let's dive right in.

 Large Language Models (LLMs) are powerful text processing models based on machine learning techniques.
 As their name suggests, these models are characterized by their substantial size and versatility in handling various text-based tasks.
 In the context of this work, we focus specifically on text generation models.